 - Three letters of recommendation, at least one addressing academic promise and ability to succeed in conducting systematic inquiry and research, and at least one addressing practice experience.

 - Scores on the Graduate Record Examination Combined Aptitude Test (GRE).
 All students must submit the general GRE scores even if they have an advanced degree.
 The Psychology GRE is not required.
 We do not accept the MATs.

 - Test of English as a Foreign Language (TOEFL) or International English Language Testing System exam (IELTS) for international applicants.

 - A completed project or academic paper.
 The suggested length is 25 to 30 pages.

-- A Statement of Interest and Intent with the following components: approximately 500 words describing research interests, approximately 500 words describing practice experience, and a brief summary of future career objectives.
+- A Statement of Purpose with the following components: approximately 500 words describing research interests, approximately 500 words describing practice experience, and a brief summary of future career objectives.
 Please answer this question and not the one from the Office of Graduate Admissions.

 - A copy of your résumé (or curriculum vitae) indicating all education and work experience.